starschema/COVID-19-data/README.md

 The COVID-19 data set is available on [Snowflake Data Exchange](https://www.snowflake.com/datasets/starschema/).
 This data set is continuously refreshed.

+The schema of the tables in Snowflake Data Exchange is detailed [in the wiki](https://github.com/starschema/COVID-19-data/wiki/Snowflake-Data-Exchange-schema).

 #### S3 raw CSVs

 Raw CSV files are available on AWS S3: